aichung/pl-CNI_challenge_ChRIS/README.rst

 App and Challenge Requirements
 ------------------------------

-* The input and outputs detailed below are necessary to create a ChRIS-compatible plugin to specifically evaluate your solution on the Challenge hidden test data.
+The input and outputs detailed below are necessary to create a ChRIS-compatible plugin to specifically evaluate your solution on the Challenge hidden test data.

 * Python packages that are required should be listed in ``requirements.txt`` which will be pip installed and included in the Docker container.
 * For implementations in C or C++, the executable pl-cni_challenge wrapper will create the executable before being passed into DockerHub.
 This means that make instructions (``makefile``) should be included in ``Dockerfile``.

-These requirements are to help us systematically execute and assess Challenge solutions:
+The following requirements are to enable execution of your solution with outputs that our evaluation module can read-in to assess your performance.

 * We expect to be able to run your Docker image on the test data with the following command: